T-Mobile and Verizon 4G speed bumps hint at a 5G revolution

 As the 5G cellular era is now only months away from kicking off in the United States, carriers have quietly — and not-so-quietly — been upgrading their towers to prepare for higher-speed 5G devices.
 Now OpenSignal is quantifying what those upgrades are already doing for users of current-generation 4G devices, and the initial results are promising.

 From a big picture perspective, there are improvements, but they don’t look like huge ones.
-Six months ago, T-Mobile’s national download speed average was 19.42 Megabits per second (Mbps) to Verizon’s 17.77 Mbps, with both AT&T and Sprint falling well behind them.
-Today, the speed rankings look virtually the same, but T-Mobile now averages 21.57 Mbps, and Verizon at 20.56 Mbps — enough to justify the headline that U.S. carriers are finally crossing the 20 Mbps threshold.
+Six months ago, T-Mobile’s national download speed average was 19.42 megabits per second (Mbps) to Verizon’s 17.77 Mbps, with both AT&T and Sprint falling well behind them.
+Today, the speed rankings look virtually the same, but T-Mobile now averages 21.57 Mbps, and Verizon 20.56 Mbps — enough to justify the headline that U.S. carriers are finally crossing the 20 Mbps threshold.

 That uptick is better than the alternative, but not great news overall.
 Earlier this year, a 20 Mbps average 4G download speed would still place the United States in the bottom half of the world for cellular performance — comparable to Poland and South Africa, while still less than half the average speed in Singapore (44.31 Mbps) and the Netherlands (42.12 Mbps).
 Norway and South Korea also deliver over 40 Mbps speeds on average, with Hungary close behind to round out the top 5.